TheMenti/brushman/README.md

 # brushman
-A 2D platform about brushman superhero
+A 2D platform about brushman superhero, godkiller protector of mankind